 Our hospitals offer some of the best clinical outcomes in the UK.
 We are leading experts in conditions affecting the oesophagus, stomach, small and large intestine, liver and pancreas - and care for children and adults of all ages and we provide exceptional support for people with digestive disorders.
 Our patients benefit from the latest diagnostic tests, cutting edge treatments, and first class clinical care.
 We see people with a wide range of conditions including inflammatory bowel disease, stomach ulcers, liver disease and cancer.

-For questions or advice please email our teams.
+For questions or advice please use eRS or email our teams.
 We will respond to you within 24 hours.

 Email Mr Shafi Ahmed, Consultant Colorectal Surgeon on firstname.lastname@example.org